NdyGen/blog/_agent_config/author_prompt.md

 ### 🖼 Image Requirements (MANDATORY)
-- You MUST include **between 1 and 2 images** in the article.
+- You MUST include **a single image** in the article, preferably right after the introing paragraph.
-- Each image must:
+- The image must:
   - Be inserted using **standard Markdown syntax**
   - Have a **descriptive filename** (e.g., `/images/devops-pipeline-diagram.png`)
   - Be relevant and support the article content